Types of Tabby Cats

 When a cat inherits one of these two copies of the gene, often, the masked pattern seems to break through.

 4) Spotted Tabby Cat

 As per the name, the Spotted tabby cat has spots all over the body.
-These spots are either large or small and round, oval, or rosettes.
-It is believed that this cat is the consequence of a modifier gene that naturally breaks up the mackerel stripes pattern and show up as spots.
+These spots are either large or small and round, oval or rosettes.
+It is believed that this cat is the consequence of a modifier gene that naturally breaks up the mackerel stripes pattern and shows up as spots.
 However, the locus of the gene has not been determined.

 The large and small spots pattern happens to be visualized in Australian Mist, Bengal, Serengeti, Savannah, Egyptian Mau, Arabian Mau, Maine Coon, and Ocicat breeds, among others and as well as some crosses.

 Basically, the commonly spotted tabby seems to be the same as the mackerel tabby, with classic marks on body parts like tail, head, and limbs, and also the standard mark ‘M’ on the forehead.

 The Spotted tabby cats appear in different colors like blue, silver, brown, red, etc. This breed is often found on more exotic domestic breeds.

 To create and modify different spotted patterns, genes have been introduced into the tabby cats from the wild species.

 There exists a variety of spotted breeds.
 The far oldest spotted tabby is the Spotted British Shorthair and was recognized since the 1870s.

 However, The Egyptian Mau is sometimes claimed to be the oldest one but was not recognized as a breed until the 1950s.
 It is only a naturally occurring spotted breed.